 You lose out on the opportunity of more sales

-If your parts form scares off a customer.
+Your parts form scares off customers.
 The average amount spent on an online auto part order is around $210: if you missed out on a dozen orders in a day because your customers couldn’t see your entire parts inventory, the opportunity to make $17,640 in a week is gone.

 The solution: Give your customers a reason to come back, even if their first experience with your parts form left a sour taste in their mouth.
 Offer a discount or a coupon code.
 Losing a customer is a huge cost to your parts department, so give them a reason to try your parts form again (until you replace it, that is).

 Your Parts Counter employees could be doing something better with their time

 Instead of constantly answering phone calls or typing up emails, trying to get more information from the customer regarding the part they need, they could be focusing on other areas of the parts department.
 If there’s no one available to talk to a customer that walked in, you’ve lost a sale.

 The solution: Include the ability for your customers to upload photos of the part they need / the area of the vehicle that needs repair and replacement.
 This way, your counter employees won’t need to spend as much time sending emails back and forth or sitting on the phone for hours.

 Online marketplaces like Amazon and eBay dominate online parts sales

 By forcing your customers to fill out a long and sometimes confusing form, you are pushing the sale off of your website and onto a competitor’s.
 Your online parts revenue depends on your website being easy to use, but when sites like Amazon exist, you have to play their game: make your inventory simple to access and explore.